lifeisgorgeous/mysite/content/post/ArrayVsListinPython.md

 <!--more-->

-### Data Structure Using Python: Array Vs List
+### Array V/s List V/s Tupple

-I started to explore the uses of the data structure in Python.
+I started to explore the uses of the data structures in Python.
 Suddenly, a simple question stuck in my mind that can we use a list in replace of an array in Python.
 Then I started a little research from books and over the Internet and tried to tie up what I learn in this blog.

-*Prerequisites*:

-In Python, we write programs from an abstraction level, that’s why it’s also called high-level programming language that means Python is more human-readable code than machine-readable.
-To understand the core concept of an Array more in-depth you can study Array using C or C++ programming language where we have to use data type and can understand memory representation more clearly.
-I will try to write relevant to that topic in the future.
+**Note**: In Python, we write programs from an abstraction level, that’s why it’s also called high-level programming language that means Python is more human-readable code than machine-readable.
+To understand the core concept of an Array based sequences more in-depth, in the Part 2 of this blog we will discuss the concept of the low level array and dynamic array class in Python.
+I will try to write more relevant details of those concepts in the next part very soon!
 This blog may not be helpful for very beginners in programming.
-For whom it may concern, who knows python or any other programming language or the basics of programming let’s deep dive into the similarities and differences between Array and List using python!
+For whom it may concern, who knows Python or any other programming language or the basics of programming let’s deep dive into the similarities and differences between Array, List and Tupples using Python!

-###  Revision: What is Array?
+###  Revision: What is an Array?

 An array is a data structure and a collection of elements of the same type.
 The elements are referenced by their index.
 For N elements index is started from 0 to N - 1.
+We can do append, remove and modify operations on an Array.

 In Python, arrays are ordered, mutable, and can be stored as non-unique items.